-been allocated to (Finland) or presenting international numbers as national numbers (Romania).
-Three NRAs said they expected that incidents of fraud or misuse involving VoIP numbers and services will increase, as VoIP use becomes more common overall;

-- PABX hacking: In a variant of VoIP being associated with numbering misuse or fraud, four (14) NRAs reported that private automatic branch exchange (PABX) software had been modified by hackers.
+- VoIP: Four NRAs (15) gave examples where VoIP was associated with misuse or fraud linked to incorrect use of the numbering plan, for example using domestic and international mobile numbers without the consent of the provider the number had been allocated to (Finland) or presenting international numbers as national numbers (Romania).
+Three NRAs said they expected that incidents of fraud or misuse involving VoIP numbers and services will increase, as VoIP use becomes more common overall; - PABX hacking: In a variant of VoIP being associated with numbering misuse or fraud, four (16) NRAs reported that private automatic branch exchange (PABX) software had been modified by hackers.
 Incoming VoIP voice traffic was then transited over the attacked PABX to foreign fixed, mobile and satellite premium rate numbers.
 In the Czech Republic, 7 cases were resolved, which had caused overall financial damage exceeding 180,000 Euro.
 The calls had been terminated in Europe (inside and outside of the EU), Africa, Oceania, and the Americas.
 The last Danish case of PABX hacking that the NRA (NITA) has been made aware of resulted in the victim incurring costs of roughly DKK 200.000, the equivalent of approximately 27,000 Euro.
 In another case reported by Romania, a company in the Netherlands complained that its Asterisk PBX had been hacked by an IP address that appeared to be from Romania.
-Several international numbers were called, with a total cost of 1,500 Euro: - Virtual calling cards: Two regulators (15) reported that these have been provided by domestic and foreign operators on geographic numbers, instead of the correct access code for the service under their national numbering plan; - Audiotext: Two regulators (16) referred to Audiotext.
-The Portuguese NRA, ANACOM, reported that the misuse of international numbering resources by operators inside a country occurred when numbers from a different country, not allocated by the respective NRA, were used, normally for audiotext services.
-ANACOM considered this situation constituted fraud, although it may not harm endusers.
+Several international numbers were called, with a total cost of 1,500 Euro; - Virtual calling cards: Two regulators (17) reported that these have been provided by domestic and foreign operators on geographic numbers, instead of the correct access code for the service under their national numbering plan;

+(15) NRAs from Finland, Latvia, Malta and Romania.

-(14) NRAs from Czech Republic, Denmark, Malta and Romania
+(16) NRAs from Czech Republic, Denmark, Malta and Romania

-(15) NRAs from Czech Republic and Malta.
+(17) NRAs from Czech Republic and Malta.

-(16) NRAs from Portugal and Malta.